deliverr/data-metabase-translator/README.md

 ## Installation

+Requires python 3.5+ and has been tested on 3.7.
 A Pipfile is included, so that after cloning the repo `pipenv install` will install needed dependencies.

 ## Configuration